 fields through acquisitions, such as disability insurance

-specialist Berkshire Life Insurance and investment management
+specialist Berkshire Life Insurance.

 Guardian Life's employee benefits programs cover some 8 million